 - Picking up fruit that falls from trees in the yard.

 - Eliminating outdoor water sources.

 Another thing to keep in mind is that rats are very aware of their environments.
 If you switch up your lawn decorations every few weeks, this might wind up spooking them off of your property.

 Now, these are all things you can easily do yourself, but they may not always guarantee rat prevention.
 If you do incur an infestation, the worst thing you can do is try and get rid of them yourself.
 Traps and poisons are generally ineffective because rats are too smart and reproduce too quickly for you to get rid of an infestation for good.

 Instead of wasting your money on DIY remedies, why not go with the solution that can prevent and eradicate rats for good?
-The most effective and safest way to handle a rat infestation is to contact the professionals at Cantu Pest & Termite.
+The most effective and safest way to handle a rat infestation in Houston is to contact the professionals at Cantu Pest & Termite.